craigdanj/react-eslint-config/README.md

 An Eslint configuration for a React project

 To integrate into an existing project:
-1. First copy the dev dependencies into your project's package.json.
+1. Copy the dev dependencies into your project's package.json.
 2. Copy the .eslintrc.js file into the root directory of your project.
 3. Copy the 'lint' cscript from the package.json into your projects package.json.
 3. Run `npm i` to install the dev dependencies required for eslint.